KrasniKot/holbertonschool-machine_learning/supervised_learning/classification/README.md

     * `W2`: The weights vector for the output neuron.
 Upon instantiation, it should be initialized using a random normal distribution.
     * `b2`: The bias for the output neuron.
 Upon instantiation, it should be initialized to 0.
     * `A2`: The activated output for the output neuron (prediction).
 Upon instantiation, it should be initialized to 0.

+### 9 Privatize NeuralNetwork:
+Privatize all instanace attributes and set getters for each one of them.